 Our vision …

 Congregation Agudas Achim is a group of people who come together in Austin, Texas, to connect with one another, feed their Jewish souls and connect with God.
 Living in a dynamic, fast-growing city, we come from many places and bring our many talents and traditions.
 We cherish a connection with authentic tradition, prayer, and Jewish practice that is best represented by the Conservative Movement.
 We welcome newcomers; we honor our roots.
-We have grown by 100 families in the past two years and now number more than 613.
-We are led by Rabbi Neil F. Blumofe, our Spiritual Leader, who has been part of our family for almost 20 years.
+We are led by Rabbi Neil F. Blumofe, our Spiritual Leader, who has been part of our family for over 20 years.

 Our key values …

 Connection – A community that prays, eats and celebrates together.

 Innovation – We try out several big new ideas a year.
 Some work, others make room for new ideas.